Poincar\'e inequalities on Carnot Groups and spectral gap of Schr\"odinger operators: Examples and general results

-In this section we describe classes of Carnot groups for which the sufficient condition of Theorem \ref{thm.SuffCond2}, expressed by \eqref{grad-condition2}, is satisfied.
-As a consequence, for these classes of groups global Poincar\'e inequalities hold, and so does also the spectral gap for the corresponding self-adjoint operator $\mathcal{L}$.
+In this section we (I) describe classes of Carnot groups for which the sufficient condition of Theorem \ref{thm.SuffCond2}, expressed by \eqref{grad-condition2}, is satisfied, and (II) construct a quasi-norm on a Carnot group $\mathbb G$ (with a formula depending on $\mathbb G$) which gives rise to the corresponding global Poincar\'e inequalities.
+This guarantees the existence of the spectral gap for the corresponding self-adjoint operator $\mathcal{L}_p$ as in Corollary \ref{cor.spectralgap}.